traderarpit4/MerchantPerson/docs/index.md

 Campfire MC Uptime Kuma can be found at [Minecraft Uptime].
 This will be expanded to some other services eventually(tm).
 Most of the infrastructure, including Uptime Kuma run off of one(ish) server.

 ## MerchantPerson.org Website
-This website is built using [Jekyll] with the [Just the Docs] [^1] template.
+This website is built using [Jekyll] with the[^1] [Just the Docs] template.
 Will eventually need to figure out a way to build/push to the Matrix server to deploy but that's a problem for future me.

 ### Licensing and Attribution